babylon-runtime/babylon-runtime.github.io/index.md

     return scene;
 };
 ```

-> using runtime inside a BJS native SceneLoader
+*Using runtime inside a BJS native SceneLoader.*

 <br>